litmuschaos/v1-litmus-docs/docs/chaosschedule-concepts.md

 around how the chaos engines are to be scheduled according to the specified template.
 It schedules a chaosengine instance .

 This section describes the fields in the ChaosSchedule spec and the possible values that can be set against the same.

+<font style="font-family:verdana;color:yellow">Note</font> - This is the alpha version of ChaosScheduler.
+An enhanced version may be released in the future based on the user reviews

 ## Schedule Specification